Most influential women in Russian history

 Evdokia Dmitrievna – Wife Heroine

-She was the wife of Dmitry Donskoy, who lived with him for 22 years in a marriage.
+She was the wife of Dmitry Donskoy, who lived with her for 22 years in a marriage.
 Dmitry Donskoy died at the age of 38.
 After his death Evdokia was able to stop Tamerlane’s troops, built monasteries and churches.
 She also suggested to celebrate the day of the Battle of Kulikovo with great solemnity on September 8.

 Elena Glinskaya – the mother of Ivan the Terrible